 Nightcap

-Sorry, but since you are already in the greatest place in all of Singapore – where else do you want me to send you?!
+Sorry, but since you are already in the greatest place in all of Singapore – where else could I send you?
 Just order another drink, lean back, and let the view take away not only your breath but all your worries.

 Singapore Xtra